citp/privacy-policy-historical/r/ro/roc/rocketlawyer.com.md

 RLI may also use your personally identifiable information to inform you of other products or services available from RLI and its affiliates.
 RLI may also contact you via surveys to conduct research about your opinion of current services or of potential new services that may be offered.

 RLI does not sell, rent or lease its customer lists to third parties.
 RLI may, from time to time, contact you on behalf of external business partners about a particular offering that may be of interest to you.
-In those cases, your unique personally identifiable information (e-mail, name, address, telephone number) is not transferred to the third party.
+In those cases, your unique personally identifiable information (e-mail, name, address, telephone number) is not transferred to the third party without your explicit consent.
 In addition, RLI may share data with trusted partners to help us perform statistical analysis, send you email or postal mail, provide customer support, or arrange for deliveries.
+RLI may share your information with third parties who perform tasks required to complete a purchase transaction.
 All such third parties are prohibited from using your personal information except to provide these services to RocketLawyer.com, and they are required to maintain the confidentiality of your information.

 RLI does not use or disclose sensitive personal information, such as race, religion, or political affiliations, without your explicit consent.